[EUobserved] Ethiopia: Time to tell the truth, Ambassador

 Zemene stamped her letter with a government seal and hand-signed it after its final word: "Sincerely".

-EUobserver published her letter as a right-of-reply to Haavisto.
+EUobserver published it as a 'right-of-reply' to Haavisto.

 But, in fact, it was Zemene's own claims which were full of half-truths and "fallacies", according to EU institutions and independent aid agencies and NGOs.